Pablo-Arias/video_analysis/tutorials/face_analysis_tutorial.md

 Then try to run this code.
 Make sure to change the sources variable so that it points towards your preprocessed videos.

-Note that this will analyse each frame and export a new frame for each frame in the video being analysed.
-Thius is very tile consuming.
-If you just want to generate the results, you can put all visualization options to False(export_tracked_frames=False, delete_frames=False, delete_bar_graphs=False, create_tracked_video=False, combine_AU_graphs_into_video=False, combine_AU_graphs_into_video=False, combine_AU_bargraphs_and_tracked_video=False), in order to only create a csv file with all results.

 ```
 from face_analysis_mp import analyse_video
 import glob